-Our detailed 16 module syllabus that notes all the major elements covered as well as the authors studied or referenced (see our syllabus page).
+Our detailed 16 module syllabus that exhaustively covers all the major novel elements as well as the authors studied or referenced (see our syllabus page).

 The array of fiction works studied and referenced in the program modules (see our works page).